ACCA By-laws

 (a) Nominations and Elections Committee.

-(1) The Nominations and Elections Committee shall conduct the nominations and elections of the Association for review and recommend procedures for conducting the annual election.
+(1) The Nominations and Elections Committee shall review and recommend procedures for conducting the annual election of the Association.
 The election dates shall be consistent with ACA procedures.

 (2) The Nominations and Elections committee shall consist of four members, including the chairperson.